WebAssembly/spec/spectec/test-prose/TEST.md

     - the global global_1 is valid with the global type gt_1.
     - Under the context C with .GLOBALS appended by [gt_1], the global sequence global* is valid with the global type sequence gt*.

+Globals_ok/empty
+- [] is valid with the global type sequence [].

+Globals_ok/cons
+- the global sequence [global_1] :: global* is valid with the global type sequence [gt_1] :: gt* if:
+  - the global global_1 is valid with the global type gt_1.
+  - Under the context C with .GLOBALS appended by [gt_1], the global sequence global* is valid with the global type sequence gt*.

 Types_ok
 - the type definition sequence type_u0* is valid with the defined type sequence deftype_u1* if:
   - Either: